director and designer

 Known as a theatre author aiming the total of the arts as an integral perception, he has also written several theoretical essays on staging based on his own theatre's experience.
 His work suggests dramatic choices, not according to the primacy of literature, making theater become a plastic art, complex and full of visions.

-Since 2011, he has worked on the creation of individual projects, independent of the Socìetas Raffaello Sanzio.
+Since 2011, he has worked on the creation of individual projects, independent of Socìetas Raffaello Sanzio.

-For the Salzburger Festspiele 2018 he directed and designed Strauss' Salome at the Felsenreitschule.
+For the Salzburger Festspiele he directed and designed Strauss' Salome at the Felsenreitschule (2018) and Don Giovanni (2021).
+The same year he created for the Beethovenfest the installation Pavane für Prometheus.

 In 2005 Romeo Castellucci was appointed director of the Theatre section of the Venice Biennale.
 In 2008, he was appointed "associate artist" by the artistic direction of the Festival d'Avignon for it's 62nd edition.